iliana/wrench/README.md

 wrench is a Nix flake for quickly declaring NixOS configurations with custom packages, and tests to test those configurations.

+I haven't written reference documentation yet but you can refer to [iliana/nixos-configs](https://github.com/iliana/nixos-configs) for more in-depth usage.

 ## Example

 flake.nix: